|Who We Are||How to Get Here||Disabled Visitor Access||What to Expect||Our Galleries|

 To access the Captain's Parlour and the Summer exhibition speak with the custodian on duty who can arrange your access from the pier.

-There is a disabled-friendly toilet at street level.
+There is a disabled-access toilet at street level.
 Wheelchair access, hand rails and baby changing facilities are all available.

 A cornucopia of delight!
 Some of the comments from our recent visitor survey include: